Budgeting and Financial Management

 - Reserves for anticipated future equipment repairs and replacement cannot be included in RC rates.

-- Proposed rates for the budget year beginning July 1 should be submitted to the Office of Costing, Analysis and Policy (CAP) in advance of the fiscal year, allowing sufficient time for review.
+- Proposed rates for the budget year beginning July 1 should be submitted to the Costing team in the Office of Planning, Budget and Analysis in advance of the fiscal year, allowing sufficient time for review.
 Recharge Center operating income and expenses should be monitored through the year.
 Rates should be adjusted during the fiscal year if projections indicate a significant variance from the approved budget.
 In such cases, a revised rate proposal should be submitting to the Budget Office for approval.

 - Significant changes in the budget from year to year and significant variances between budget and actual should be explained.